stfwi/engineers-decor/readme.md

   - Bug reports: Yes, please let me know.
 Drop a mail or better open an issue for the repository.

+  - Translations: Please translate the 1.12 lang files if possible (because the 1.13+ JSON language files are automatically generated from these `.lang` files - saves me a bit of work).

   - Pull requests: Happily accepted.
 Please make sure that use the ***develop branch*** for pull requests.
 The master branch is for release versions only.
     I might merge the pull request locally if I'm ahead of the github repository,